-The two most common certifications are a Certified Lactation Counselor (CLC) and International Board Certified Lactation Consultant (IBCLC).
-IBCLCs is a more in-depth certification process with more experience required.
-The International Board of Lactation Consultant Examiners (IBLCE) requires 90 hours of education, 1,000 hours of lactation-specific clinical experience, an exam, annual continuing education, and recertification every day five years for this certification.
+The most common certifications are a Certified Lactation Counselor (CLC) and an International Board Certified Lactation Consultant (IBCLC).
+IBCLCs are a more in-depth certification process with more experience required.
+The International Board of Lactation Consultant Examiners (IBLCE) requires 90 hours of education, 1,000 hours of lactation-specific clinical experience, an exam, annual continuing education, and recertification every five years for this certification.

 A pediatrician is a doctor who specializes in the health of infants and children.
-They will monitor your child’s growth and development, assist you in navigating immunizations, diagnose common illnesses and answer questions you have about your child’s health and development.
+They will monitor your child’s growth and development, assist you in navigating immunizations, diagnose common illnesses, and answer questions about your child’s health and development.
 If you have your baby in a hospital, you can expect a visit from a pediatrician before you go home.
-If you birth at home or a birth center, you are encouraged to take your baby to see a pediatrician within the first three days after birth.
+If you give birth at home or a birth center, you should take your baby to a pediatrician within the first three days after birth.

 A pediatrician is your trusted partner in your baby’s health.
-Together you ensure your baby is growing and developing on track.
-If there is a deviation from the norm, you work together to figure out what is going on and how to treat it.
+Together, you ensure your baby is growing and developing on track.
+If there is a deviation from the norm, you work together to determine what is happening and how to treat it.
 See this episode for more information on choosing a pediatrician and what you can expect from your visits.

 Thank you to the amazing companies that have supported this episode.